 Big Pharma is a thing.
 It’s a bad thing.
 And my 7 months working within the belly of that dirty beast were enlightening as well as traumatizing.
 I’ll explain at the end of this post.

 First is the conflict of interest with Big Pharma.
-In order to bring new drugs on the market, for example – a new drug to treat depression, they have to “invent” a novel idea of how a drug might help depressed patients in unique and groundbreaking ways.
+To bring new drugs on the market, for example – a new drug to treat depression, they have to “invent” a novel idea of how a drug might help depressed patients in unique and groundbreaking ways.

 Next, they have to come up with a memorable brand name like Ozembic, possibly attach a wildly popular song to the name, and boom we’re off to the races and off to the GTM, go-to-market strategy.